Behaviour-Analytics/moodle-block_behaviour/javascript/d3/readme_moodle.txt

 overwriting the current version.
 Then copy the d3.js file into the amd/src directory.
 The d3.min.js file can be copied into the amd/build directory or grunt can be run to minify the amd/src file.
-Finally, update the lib/thirdpartylibs.xml file with the latest version number.
+Finally, update the thirdpartylibs.xml file with the latest version number.